Academic Affairs Mission Statement

 Through a combination of in-class contact hours and online activities, online or hybrid courses must provide the “instructional equivalent” of the number of in-class contact hours delivered in a traditional classroom setting.
 In the case of a fully online class, all of the instructional hours are calculated through “instructional equivalencies.”
-DeSales’ formal policy (Documentation of Instructional Equivalency Hours for Online and Hybrid Courses) as well as guidance for instructors (Credit Hour Instructional Equivalency Calculation for Online and Hybrid Courses) are posted for the university community on the MyDSU portal under “Policies & Procedures” in the “Distance Education and Instructional Technology” folder.
+DeSales’ formal policy (Documentation of Instructional Equivalency Hours for Online and Hybrid Courses) as well as guidance for instructors (Credit Hour Instructional Equivalency Calculation for Online and Hybrid Courses) are posted for the university community on the MyDSU portal under “Policies & Procedures” in the “Online/Hybrid Learning and Instructional Technology” section.
 Online and hybrid courses have the same quality, assessment, learning outcomes, requirements, etc. as courses offered face-to-face.
 Templates are used for consistency of syllabi across multiple versions of the same course and in the organization of content in Blackboard.
 A thorough review process is in place whereby the appropriate division head or department chair examines the course syllabus for each online or hybrid course to ensure that the content and rigor is equivalent to that of any classes with the same course number that are offered in the traditional face-to-face classroom setting.
 Additionally, the Center for Educational Resources and Technology reviews each course for proper set-up and use of technology in Blackboard.
 Instructors are contacted to update or enhance course material as needed.

 Laboratory Components of Courses

 Laboratories are components of particular face-to-face courses.
 The laboratory portion of a course is the “hands on” component that supports the didactic (classroom) component of the course.
 Generally, one credit is awarded for two or three hours of laboratory per week.
 Online laboratories provide the instructional equivalent of the number of in-class contact hours.